 Your employer will make the decision as to when you are ready to undertake the end point assessment.
 In order to be put forward for end point assessment, you will need to have achieved the mandatory requirements of your apprenticeship.

-The end point assessment is undertaken by an independent assessment organisation chosen by your employer and comprises of a multiple choice and short answer test, an observation of practice and a learning journal assessment with interview.
+The end point assessment is undertaken by an independent assessment organisation chosen by your employer and comprises of a multiple choice test, an observation of practice and a professional discussion.
 In order to complete and achieve your apprenticeship, you will need to pass all three components.

-Please click the image above to download the Maternity support worker apprenticeship programme outline
+Please click the image below to download the Maternity support worker apprenticeship programme outline